waris-mustafa/scrapper/README.md

-# Django Project
+# Scrapper

-This is a Django application that works on the basic authentication of a user and allowing him/her to be able to scrape a website for emails.
+Scrapper is a Django application that works on the basic authentication of a user and allowing him/her to be able to scrape a website for emails.

 ## Description